Understanding Section 234C of the Income Tax Act

 Let us understand with an example how interest for late payment of advance tax is calculated.
 Let us assume that your total tax liability for the fiscal year is ₹100,000, and no TDS has been deducted.

-This tax will have to be paid in advance according to the pre-specified due date.
-However, in the event that the taxpayer makes partial payments instead of the required amounts, you will incur interest as shown below:
+This tax must be paid in advance according to the pre-specified due date.
+However, if you make partial payments instead of the required amounts, you will incur interest as shown below:

 Due Date | Advance Tax Payable | Total Tax Paid | Deficit | Interest Calculation | Penalty (Cumulative) |